-In simple terms, EDCs are physically closer to their end users, delivering better service in an online world where the kind of content users demand (like hi-definition streaming video) is becoming increasingly difficult to deliver with tier-2 data center capabilities.
+In simple terms, Edge data centers are physically closer to their end-users.
+This proximity allows them to deliver better service in an online world where the HD streaming content that users demand is increasingly challenging to achieve.

-Thus, location is important in defining a center as an EDC, as it brings content closer to the end user with a center that extends the internet’s edge, connecting at least 50 percent of all broadband users in a metropolitan area with 75 per cent of their internet usage.
+Thus, location is essential in defining a center as an EDC.
+It brings content closer to the end-user with a center that extends the internet’s edge, connecting at least 50 percent of all broadband users in a metropolitan area with 75 percent of their internet usage.

 Do you need an EDC?

-The aim of an EDC supplier is to give more space to their main customers so that they can have access to the data center’s full potential.
-This is particularly useful to service providers looking for the best possible capacity, resilience, and performance in areas where there is no high-speed internet connection.
+An EDC supplier gives more space to their primary customers so that they can access the data center’s full potential.
+This access is particularly useful to service providers looking for the best possible capacity and resilience.
+It also improves performance in areas where there is no high-speed internet connection.

-Whether you need one depends on a couple of factors, such as how bandwidth-intensive your offering is, where your audience is based, and how important high reliability is to your business model.
-If your audience is primarily based in tier-1 metropolitan areas, you may not need to use EDC services.
-However, if you’re offering services like video streaming to a geographically dispersed customer base, you might want to consider pushing that edge.
+Whether you need one depends on a couple of factors.
+For example, it matters how bandwidth-intensive your offering is, where your audience is based, and how crucial high reliability is to your business model.
+If your audience primarily resides in tier-1 metropolitan areas, you may not need to use Edge data centers.
+However, if you offer services to a geographically dispersed customer base, you might want to consider pushing that edge.

 What are the benefits?

-The potential benefits of using an EDC are still emerging but should include better performance, increased reliability, and lower costs.
+The potential benefits of using an EDC are still getting defined.
+However, the benefits should include better performance, increased reliability and lower costs.

-Any content that is bandwidth-intensive – not just streaming services but also medical imaging or complex architectural and engineering drawings – can slow an entire local network.
-Having an EDC closer to its users, instead of a distant metropolitan location, removes that problem.
+Any bandwidth-intensive content can slow an entire local network.
+It’s not just streaming services but also medical imaging or intricate architectural and engineering drawings that cause slowdowns.
+Having an EDC closer to its users, instead of in a distant metropolitan location, removes that problem.

 Another benefit is diminishing the effect of the failures that can cause an entire company to go offline.
-When organizations use a centralized data center, the impact of that center going offline can affect an entire global company – distributing the centers means that any downtime is localized.
+When organizations use a centralized data center, the impact of that center going offline can affect a whole global company.
+Distributing the centers means that any downtime is localized.

-Equally, distributing backups across several centers results in greater reliability.
-Organizations can relocate virtual processes off a failing server to another server in a remote facility, so that a bug in one device can be isolated and repaired without downtime to the whole company.
+Equally, distributing backups across several centers results in higher reliability.
+Organizations can relocate virtual processes off a failing server to another server in a remote facility.
+Therefore, a bug in one device can be isolated and repaired without downtime to the whole company.

-Although EDCs are still new, the future on the edge looks bright for larger organizations and end-users alike.
+Although Edge data centers are still new, the future looks bright for larger organizations and end-users alike.